 Some General Points In Preparing For A Funeral In Our Parish

 - Thankfully, it is part of our religious and cultural inheritance in the West of Ireland that your family, friends and neighbours will rally around you so, even though such arrangements seem daunting, many people will willingly offer help.
 Remember there is no rush; things will fall into place.

 - The most important person to contact after a death is an undertaker.
 There are a number of local firms but you are more than welcome to use any undertaker you choose.
 The website www.rip.ie has a full list.
 They will have the professional and personal experience to talk through very step of the way and they will guide you in all the immediate decisions that have to be made.

-- You should then contact the parish – either our Parish Office or either Diarmuid or Daniel.
+- You should then contact the parish – either our Parish Office or either Diarmuid or Martin.
 They will arrange to come to your house or arrange a convenient time for you to go to see them.
 They will talk through every step of the funeral arrangements, they will provide resources, they will answer questions and they will make suggestions and help give direction.